DGovi/DataStructures/README.md

 # LinkedList

-Singly LinkedList and Doubly LinkedList from scratch
+Singly LinkedList and Doubly LinkedList from scratch using inheritance